City of Miami, Florida Resolution on Climate Gentrification

 The Resolution directs the City Manager and city staff to research how climate change may cause gentrification and displacement in areas “that exhibit low Area Median Income rates and higher topographic elevations.”
 The resolution further directs research on options for stabilizing property tax rates so that “residents who wish to remain in affected neighborhoods can do so.”

 The Resolution cites a study produced by Jesse Kennan of the Harvard Graduate School of Design - “Climate gentrification: from theory to empiricism in Miami-Dade County” - which analyzed property value data and found that property values in higher ground areas of the county were seeing higher rates of increase than lower-lying areas.

-The Resolution of the Miami City Commission was developed by the City’s Sea Level Rise Committee, which is an advisory group of experts created by the Commission to inform the city’s sea-level rise adaptation efforts.
+The Resolution of the Miami City Commission was developed by the Sea Level Rise Committee, which is an advisory group of experts created by the Commission to inform Miami’s sea-level rise adaptation efforts.
 The Committee includes nine voting members with expertise in engineering, real estate development, climatology or coastal sciences, emergency management, economics, and low-income communities.

 Publication Date: November 5, 2018

 - Equitable Adaptation Legal & Policy Toolkit > Equitable Disaster Preparedness, Response & Recovery > Equitable Opportunities for Relocation in Response to Disasters

 - Managed Retreat Toolkit > Crosscutting Policy Considerations > Social/Equity: Receiving Communities